Happy Tuesday, guys!

 You Feel Really Good Overall:

 Overall, I just FEEL really good.
 I have a lot more energy in general.
 I’ve noticed that I don’t need caffeine as much as I used to.
 I sleep really well and for whatever reason it’s not as awful to drag myself out of bed in the mornings.
 Also, I don’t experience crazy PMS symptoms anymore, and that’s obviously a big win.
 (Neal’s note: “for both of us” ?)
+Is this directly related to a plant-based diet?
+Who knows.
+Maybe it’s just a placebo, but it’s in interesting correlation for sure!

 I’ve been a pretty clean, healthy eater for awhile now.
 So the whole weight loss reason really wasn’t really even on my radar.
 Therefore I have been really surprised at how much more effective it has been at keeping weight off.